Type of Assignment: Full Time Assignment Category: Regular Position

-Moderate to heavy physical labor with constant standing and walking for extended periods; walking over rough or uneven surfaces; frequent pushing, pulling, lifting and carrying of heavy objects weighing up to 75 pounds; frequent bending, stooping and kneeling; manual dexterity to safely operate power equipment; operating motorized equipment and vehicles; ability to operate electric car to travel and or to pick up/deliver supplies to various locations on campus; occasional travel to other district locations to work as needed.
+Heavy physical labor with constant standing and walking for extended periods; walking over rough or uneven surfaces; frequent pushing, pulling, lifting and carrying of heavy objects weighing up to 75 pounds; frequent bending, stooping and kneeling; repetitive use of upper extremities on a regular basis; manual dexterity to operate motorized equipment and vehicles in a safe manner; ability to operate an electric cart to pick up/deliver supplies to campus locations; ability to travel to various locations on and off campus as needed to conduct district business.

-Posting Number: S_20/21_049_P Human Resources Contact Information: firstname.lastname@example.org or 760.795.6854 Job Close Date: Open Until Filled: Yes First Screening Date: The submission deadline for the first screening of applications is Friday, June 25, 2021.
+Posting Number: S22/23056P Human Resources Contact Information: email@example.com or 760.795.6854 Job Close Date: Open Until Filled: Yes First Screening Date: Applications submitted by 11:59 PM on Thursday, June 08, 2023 will receive first consideration.
 Applications will continue to be accepted until the position is filled.

 About MiraCosta College MiraCosta College is one of California's 115 public community colleges.
 The district operates two campus sites and two centers, and offers a robust online education program.
 Situated between San Diego and Los Angeles, MiraCosta College benefits from multicultural influences and cultural opportunities.
 Both students and staff enjoy a friendly atmosphere and the feeling that we are all here to help one another.
 MiraCosta College is an Equal Opportunity Employer with a commitment to diversity, equity, and inclusion.
 For more details, please visit our website at https://www.miracosta.edu/office-of-the-president/board-of-trustees/_docs/3400BP-Diversity-Equity-Inclusion.pdf